Samwuzhitao/JHFView/README.md

 note 1: make sure there is no code in your HardFault_Handler

-note 2: Call Stack analysis need disassembly file, now support Keil MDK and GCC
+note 2: Call Stack analysis need disassembly file, now support Keil MDK、GCC and IAR

 note 3: to run this software, you need Python 2.7 and PyQt4